EVgo Inc. (EVGO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for EVGO is $9.00, which is $3.98 above the current price.
-The public float for EVGO is 68.45M and currently, short sellers hold a 34.15% ratio of that float.
-The average trading volume of EVGO on April 06, 2023 was 2.73M shares.
+The average price predicted for EVgo Inc. (EVGO) by analysts is $9.00, which is $2.59 above the current market price.
+The public float for EVGO is 68.45M, and at present, short sellers hold a 34.15% of that float.
+On April 11, 2023, the average trading volume of EVGO was 2.60M shares.

 EVGO’s Market Performance

-EVGO’s stock has seen a 12.87% increase for the week, with a 3.18% rise in the past month and a 63.07% gain in the past quarter.
-The volatility ratio for the week is 12.74%, and the volatility levels for the past 30 days are at 8.25% for EVgo Inc. The simple moving average for the last 20 days is 8.21% for EVGO stock, with a simple moving average of -7.97% for the last 200 days.
+EVGO stock saw an increase of -9.31% in the past week, with a monthly gain of 9.75% and a quarterly increase of 68.73%.
+The volatility ratio for the week is 8.46%, and the volatility levels for the last 30 days are 8.12% for EVgo Inc. (EVGO).
+The simple moving average for the last 20 days is 7.46% for EVGO stock, with a simple moving average of -7.10% for the last 200 days.

 Analysts’ Opinion of EVGO